ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/client-api/session/cluster-transaction.dotnet.markdown

 {CODE-TAB:csharp:Async open_cluster_session_async@ClientApi\Session\ClusterTransactions\ClusterTransactions.cs /}
 {CODE-TABS/}

-You can store, delete and edit document and the session will track them as usual.
+You can store, delete and edit documents and the session will track them as usual.

+{PANEL/}

-## Working with Compare Exchange
+{PANEL: Working with Compare Exchange}

 ### Get Compare Exchange